Morse theory and moduli spaces of self-avoiding polygonal linkages: Morse theory in the setting of open manifolds

 \begin{remark} Set $h=f-f(q)$.
-Then $h$ serves as a global Lyapunov function for the negative gradient flow.
-By the Barba\v{s}in-Krasovski\v{i} Theorem~\cite{Barba-1954}, $q$ is a globally asymptotically equilibrium point of the system, indicating each point is attracted to $q$ by the flow.
-This provides an alternative approach to Theorem~\ref{T-2-3}. \end{remark}
+Then $h$ serves as a global Lyapunov function for its negative gradient flow.
+By virtue of the Barba\v{s}in-Krasovski\v{i} Theorem~\cite{Barba-1954}, $q$ is a globally asymptotically stable equilibrium point of the system, implying each point is attracted to $q$ by the flow.
+This offers an alternative approach to Theorem~\ref{T-2-3}. \end{remark}